Alternating current: Power

+For this reason, AC power's waveform becomes Full-wave rectified sine, and its fundamental frequency is double that of the voltage's.

 Examples of alternating current

 To illustrate these concepts, consider a 230 V AC mains supply used in many countries around the world.
 It is so called because its root mean square value is 230 V. This means that the time-averaged power delivered $P_\text{average}$ is equivalent to the power delivered by a DC voltage of 230 V. To determine the peak voltage (amplitude), we can rearrange the above equation to:

-For 230 V AC, the peak voltage $V_\text{peak}$ is therefore $230\text{ V}\times\sqrt{2}$, which is about 325 V. During the course of one cycle the voltage rises from zero to 325 V, falls through zero to −325 V, and returns to zero.
+For 230 V AC, the peak voltage $V_\text{peak}$ is therefore $230\text{ V}\times\sqrt{2}$, which is about 325 V, and the peak power $P_\text{peak}$ is $230 \times R \times W \times 2$, that is 460 RW.
+During the course of one cycle (two cycle as the power) the voltage rises from zero to 325 V, the power from zero to 460 RW, and both falls through zero.
+Next, the voltage descends to reverse direction, −325 V, but the power ascends again to 460 RW, and both returns to zero.

 Information transmission

 Alternating current is used to transmit information, as in the cases of telephone and cable television.
 Information signals are carried over a wide range of AC frequencies.
 POTS telephone signals have a frequency of about 3 kHz, close to the baseband audio frequency.
 Cable television and other cable-transmitted information currents may alternate at frequencies of tens to thousands of megahertz.
 These frequencies are similar to the electromagnetic wave frequencies often used to transmit the same types of information over the air.